PLATINUM2025

 • Educational classes that fill residents' skill gaps through our Educational Program.

-Family Promise Montco PA (formerly Inter-Faith Housing Alliance) has mobilized volunteers and cultivated resources to prevent and resolve homelessness for 40 years.
+Family Promise Montco PA (formerly Inter-Faith Housing Alliance) has mobilized volunteers and cultivated resources to prevent and resolve homelessness and hunger for more than 40 years.
 During this time, we have proven very capable of meeting the needs presented by families experiencing homelessness in the Montgomery County region.
 Our experienced staff offer emergency shelter, transitional housing, supportive housing, a food pantry, case management, educational enhancements, aftercare services, and a basic needs program, all of which provide families with services and supplies essential to improving their current state of homelessness.

-We also partner with Montgomery County's Your Way Home, 20+ congregations in the faith community, and receive numerous grants from various corporations and foundations in order to ensure the continuance of these programs and services that offer help to families in crisis.
+We also partner with Montgomery County's Your Way Home, 20+ congregations in the faith community, and receive numerous grants from various corporations and foundations to ensure the continuance of these programs and services that offer help to families in crisis.

-During the 2022 fiscal year, the following outcomes were achieved by families residing in housing programs at Family Promise Montco PA:
+During the 2023 fiscal year, the following outcomes were achieved by families residing in housing programs at Family Promise Montco PA:

-• 12,238 bed-nights of shelter were provided in our three housing programs
+• 10,334 bed-nights of shelter were provided in our three housing programs

-• 1,892 individuals received food from the Food Cupboard
+• 2,287 individuals received food from the Food Cupboard

-• 23 graduate families received aftercare
+• 80 graduates received aftercare

 How we listen